mariolsuarez/miniProject1/README.md

 2. Mario Suarez

-### You will find the following documentsby clicking on the links provided:
+### You will find the following documents by clicking on the links provided:

+- This will link you to the